GodzikLab/TABT/README.md

-results/ - folder where TABT scores and TABT evaluation are saved results/_disease__tabt.tsv - full list of intermediate results, TABT score and ranking for _disease_ results/evaluation.tsv - evaluation of TABT score based on rankings of verified antobody targest for ibd,pso,ra and sle
+results/ - folder where TABT scores and TABT evaluation are saved results/_disease__tabt.tsv - full list of intermediate results, TABT score and ranking for _disease_ results/test.tsv - evaluation of TABT score based on rankings of verified antobody targest for ibd,pso,ra and sle
+         (for the original tabt version average % from top for ibd,pso,ra,sle should be 1.08)

 scripts/ - all python programs used by TABT scripts/prepare_data.py - prepares interactions, expression, and GWAS data used by TABT